sbt/sbt/src/sphinx/Detailed-Topics/Tasks.rst

 The string passed to the ``taskKey`` method is a description of the task.
 The type parameter passed to ``taskKey`` (here, ``Int``) is the type of value produced by the task.

-We'll define a couple of other of tasks for the examples:
+We'll define a couple of other keys for the examples:

 ::